20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 The highlight of the garden is arguably the Glasshouse, a stunning 40-foot-tall creation by Chihuly.

-It’s also a great place to visit if you’re looking for good food or just want to hang out in one of the gardens.
+There’s also great cafe food and it’s nice to hang out in one of the gardens.

 Tip: There’s a monorail nearby that links to downtown to try as well.